coap-security/liboscore/doc/guides/integration_levels.md

 (Renaming to "Sideways integration" is being considered).

-Code that orchestrates and simplifies libOSCORE steps but does not provide the original native CoAP's inerfaces again is called intermediate integration.
+Code that orchestrates and simplifies libOSCORE steps but does not provide the original native CoAP's interfaces again is called intermediate integration.

 Such code can range from the narrow-purpose helpers to REST frameworks.